Skip to main content

 Fall or Winter

-At least three electives must be from the following list:
+At least three electives from the following list:

-COMM 1100U – Introduction to Communication and Digital Media Studies (Fall)
+• COMM 1100U – Introduction to Communication and Digital Media Studies (Available in Fall Only)

 Upper-year students: